 But for many, the first part of this process, admitting mistakes isn’t easy.
 Of course, none of us like doing so, and bosses can often be particularly fearful.
 Aren’t they supposed to be the ones who know better, aren’t they supposed to be in their position, for precisely that reason?

 67% of people hate admitting when they’re wrong.
-Though this is quite a large percentage, this is not entirely surprising when you consider that many corporate cultures around the world are naturally rule-oriented, with internalised controls, objectivism and planning all to the fore.
-It is about minimising error rather than a person-oriented culture based on trial and error.
-Little wonder that both individuals and giant corporates would rather hide, or at least minimise a mistake, than admit it and be open about learning from it.
+Though this is quite a large percentage, this is not entirely surprising when you consider that many corporate cultures around the world are naturally rule-oriented, with internalized controls, objectivism and planning all to the fore.
+It is about minimizing error rather than a person-oriented culture based on trial and error.
+Little wonder that both individuals and giant corporates would rather hide, or at least minimize a mistake, than admit it and be open about learning from it.

 The eyes are on you